Reference number: CH000756

 echo * | wc

-Once the above command has been typed you will get an output similar to the below example.
-In this example the "10" indicates the amount of directories and files in the current directory.
+Once the command above is typed, you get an output similar to the example below.
+In this example, the "10" indicates the amount of directories and files in the current directory.

 1 10 104